michelmyseth/exercice_fewline/03_backend_web_development_and_api/01_promises/a15b4e3fc4cb48d99dab2e50e0efa06f38382289/03_github_client/README.md

 - Must use the `getOneRepoInfos` function that takes an `url` as its argument.
 - Must return the repository's data.

+// printRepos
+// Must take an array pf repositories as an argument.
+// Must return the array of repositories.
+// Must use 'console.log' to print the list of repositories in the following format:
+// 1 - nameOfFirstFolder
+// 2 - nameOfSecondFodler
+// ...

 ### `printRepository`

 - Must take a repository as a parameter.